fasakinhenry/Xmas_c_codes/README.md

 - **Structure** : C is very structured in that it allows you to break a larger problem into smaller chunks (modularization).
 It breaks problems into modules and functions that are easier to debug, modify and develop.

+- **Portability** : c has the capability to run on different platforms as it is very much machine-dependent thereby making it possible to run on different machines.
+Even though C is very unique to the UNIX operating system, it still retains it's portability and works on multiple platforms.